 It’s very strange, because it’s not like I’m not used to seeing Arab clothing.
-We have a lot of Arab tourists coming to Malaysia, many of whom maintain their dress while touring the country.
-We also have Arab style clothing enjoying a degree of popularity in Malaysia, among the Malay community especially.
+We have a lot of Arab tourists coming to Malaysia, many of whom maintain their native dress while touring our country.
+We also have Arab style clothing enjoying a degree of popularity in Malaysia, among the Malay community.

 So it’s not about the clothes per se.

-It was only in my second visit to Muscat that I was able to allocate extra time for sightseeing, after the work part of the trip was done.
+During my second visit to Muscat, I was able to allocate extra time for sightseeing after the work part of the trip was done.

-By then a colleague in Kuala Lumpur had moved to become an expat there, so the timing was perfect.
-My colleague Cindy coincidentally was also in Muscat for a completely different work reason, so the both of us crashed at our friend Chian’s place.
-Chian had most conveniently also gone through the often-laborious effort to obtain an Omani driver’s license, so she drove us around on a tour of the Muscat essentials.
+By then, a colleague in Kuala Lumpur had moved to become an expat there, so the timing was perfect.
+My colleague Cindy was coincidentally also in Muscat for a completely different work reason, so the both of us crashed at Chian’s place.
+Chian had most conveniently also gone through the laborious effort to obtain an Omani driver’s license, so she was able to drive us around on a tour of Muscat to see the essentials.

-Muscat does not really have a public transport system, and everybody drives.
-There are taxis, which you could hire for the day if you want to tour around.
-But of course there’s a greater degree of freedom if you have your own vehicle.
+Muscat does not really have a public transport system; everybody drives.
+There are taxis, which you could hire for the day if you want to tour the city.
+But of course, there’s a greater degree of freedom if you have your own vehicle.

 The market itself turned out to be just ok.
 Nothing too interesting was found – just regular ‘pasar malam‘* items.
 However, they do seem to have a wide and cheap selection of the ubiquitous embroidered hat worn by Omani men, the kuma.

 I didn’t buy one here, but I did buy one later at the Mutrah souk for a friend.
 The shopkeeper even showed me how to peak the front of it, as was the trending fashion at the time.